-Beginning September 10, 2019, Clockshop invites Los Angeles-based emerging artists to submit proposals for public, site-specific artworks to be exhibited outdoors at the Bowtie.
+Clockshop invites Los Angeles-based emerging artists to submit proposals for public, site-specific artworks to be exhibited outdoors at the Bowtie.
 The artworks will be shown as part of our unique partnership with California State Parks to activate a former rail yard along the Los Angeles River.
 Clockshop will select 2 proposals to produce, fund, and exhibit in the Fall/Winter 2020/21 season.
 Each selected artist will receive up to $5,000 to complete their project.
-Exact funding to be determined based on the two selected proposals.
+Exact funding will be determined based on the two selected proposals.

 Proposals should consider the array of socio-political and environmental forces at work surrounding the Bowtie and its future transformation into a riverfront park.
 Clockshop expects commissioned artists to spend significant time at the Bowtie and to create something situated in and informed by their time at the site.
 The works should be simple, durable, and timely.
 Artists are encouraged to be ambitious in scale and to embrace the vast and wooly quality of the Bowtie’s habitat.
 We will be especially interested in proposals that take the forces of urban change as a thematic consideration.

 Artists must be amenable to Clockshop’s curatorial guidance and California State Parks’ intensive approval process.
 Still and video documentation will be provided by Clockshop.

 The 2 selected artworks will be produced and exhibited individually, with production and opening schedule developed upon selection.

 Finalist Notification: October 30th, 2019

 Selection Notification: December 10th, 2019